North Korea fires projectile off east coast | DW | 05.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-According to the Japanese coast guard, the projectile could be a ballistic missile, which North Korea last tested in October 2021.
+Japan and South Korea authorities have said the projectile is presumed to be a ballistic missile, which North Korea last tested in October 2021.

 North Korea fired an unidentified projectile off its east coast on Wednesday, South Korea's military said.

 The projectile was fired into the sea east of the Korean peninsula, South Korea's Joint Chiefs of Staff said in a statement.
-No further details were given as of yet.
+They later added that it was presumed to be a ballistic missile.

 Japan's coast guard said in a statement on Wednesday that the projectile could be a ballistic missile.
 North Korea is forbidden by international sanctions from testing ballistic missiles, but regularly carries out tests.